I have been charged for 1600 kilos of freight, but my shipment only weights 850 kilos. Why the difference?

 Transit times are guaranteed only if noted as such on the carrier options list returned for your quote.
 All other transit times are reliable, but not guaranteed.
 Transit times do not include the day of pickup.

-* What happens if my shipment isn’t ready when the driver comes?
+What happens if my shipment isn't ready when the driver arrives for pickup?

 Most commonly, the driver will not wait.
 The driver will be dispatched for the following day, which delays your service.
 You will be assessed a fee if the carrier charges AGS Global Freight for the duplicated pickup.